Frank-Siam/BIOS-Bootloader-ntload.sys/README.md

 winload prepare a LOADER_PARAMETER_BLOCK with all the data about all this. now winload will switch the processor to 32bit protected mode and prepare the virtual adresses for the memory.

-now winload will activate the kernel. jumt to kernel: KiSystemStartup(LOADER_PARAMETER_BLOCK *loaderData) now the kernel will initialize the operating-system.
+now winload will activate the kernel. jumt to kernel: KiSystemStartup(LOADER_PARAMETER_BLOCK *loaderData). now the kernel will initialize the operating-system.